Post: Tuesday November 19, 2013

 In Japan, historically, companies, governments, and schools have been very strict about employees, staff, and students arriving on time for work or school.
 When so much of the population relies on public transportation, especially the railway system, any delay can impact a large number of individuals.
 To help their passengers avoid trouble with those in authority over them, Japanese railways have long instituted a procedure to prove that a passenger's tardiness was through no fault of his or her own.
 When a train is delayed in Japan, the staff at each station where a delayed train stops will distribute a 電車遅延証明書 (densha chien shoumeisho) or train delay certificate which can be provided to a boss, a teacher, school administrator, or other person in authority as an acceptable excuse for being late.

-These certificates might look something like the below.
+These certificates might look something like the above.
 The certificate indicates the date of the delay along the bottom and the amount of the delay on the right or left columns in 5 minute increments.
 Certificates are generally issued for any delay of 5 minutes or more.

 How to get a Train Delay Certificate